 Government statistics suggest that more than 1 million men have been denied some government benefits because they weren't registered for the draft.
 An appeal to get those benefits can be costly and time-consuming.

-In 2017, the Selective Service System turned over nearly 200,000 names and addresses of people who had failed to register for the draft to the Department of Justice.
+In 2017, the Selective Service System turned over nearly 200,000 names and addresses of people who had failed to register for the draft to the Department of Justice for computer matching.

 How to Register for Selective Service